Spoon University Logo

-Amy's Drive Thru is the first 100 percent vegetarian fast food restaurant.
+Amy’s Drive Thru is the first 100 percent vegetarian fast food restaurant.
 It offers organic, non-GMO, and local versions of fast food favorites, with vegan and gluten-free options available for almost all items on the menu.
+The cafe offers breakfast, lunch, dinner, dessert, and beverages, including coffee drinks and fresh squeezed OJ.

 The cafe offers breakfast, lunch, dinner, dessert, and beverages, including coffee drinks and fresh squeezed OJ.

-There's a lot more to health than tracking macros and avoiding food groups, but taking a peak at what's in your fast food can definitely help you make informed choices for your body and brain.
+There’s a lot more to health than tracking macros and avoiding food groups, but taking a peak at what’s in your fast food can help you make informed choices for your body and brain.

 1. Amy’s “The Amy” Burger vs. McDonald’s Big Mac